EleniNtz13/Public-Library-Internship-Sparta/week-04/week-04-report.md

-# 🌟 Week 4 – The final version of the online form
+# 🌟 Week 4 – Overview: The final version of the online form

 Initial display of the home page 🏠︎ (the same view is shown when the user is logged out):
 <img width="1920" height="1027" alt="image" src="https://github.com/user-attachments/assets/35fb8c22-37ac-473c-8965-fa0283caab55" />